nomadkaraoke/kj-nomad/FEATURES.md

 - **✅ KJ Controller Interface**: Complete management interface for queue, playback, and ticker control
 - **✅ Singer Request Interface**: Self-service song request system with search and queue visibility
 - **✅ Player Interface**: Video display interface with scrolling ticker
-- **✅ Navigation System**: Consistent navigation across all interfaces
+- **✅ Navigation System**: Simplified navigation in the main KJ admin interface.
+- **✅ Player Setup Interface**: New UI for dedicated player devices to discover and connect to a KJ's server.

 ### Real-Time Features
 - **✅ Live Queue Updates**: Real-time synchronization of song queue across all clients